skippyr/libtmk/README.md

 ## ❡ About

-A simple C99 terminal manipulation library for C/C++ with features to manipulate terminal properties, styles and key readings targetting UTF-8 encoding.
-It is available for Windows, Linux and MacOS.

-Designed to be an alternative to curses-like libraries, it offers a solid base for creating general purpose terminal based softwares, while leaving room to full-feature libraries to be built upon for more specific use cases.
+A bundle containing a C++23 terminal manipulation library and some applications to debug terminal features.

 ## ❡ Install